 - Relaxation.
 Muscle tissues can relax or do nothing voluntarily.
 However, this happens a lot less often than we think, because the body is constantly at play with physical forces, most especially gravity, and ground reaction force.
 It is not possible (and definitely not helpful) to try to think of relaxing a muscle that is doing a job, because like in the example above, if you tell a muscle that is holding a glass of water to “relax” the glass would just drop.Similarly, often we tell a muscle to relax that is already doing a job – holding the body or posture in place.
 It isn’t possible to do both at the same time.
 This is the general theory behind restorative yoga, or supporting the body in relaxation: that when you support the structure of the body, the muscles no longer have to do the job of holding the bones in place (because the props and supports are doing that job) and so the muscle tissue can really relax.

-- Passive muscle lengthening.
-This is what we generally call stretching.
+- Stretching.
+Stretching is literally reversing the function of a muscle over all of its range.
+But another way to think about stretching is passive or loaded muscle lengthening or pulling.
 This happens when we lengthen a muscle to its end range, often adding force or weight to it.
-If you put your arm against a wall and turned the chest away from it, the bicep muscle is being pulled and lengthened giving the sensation of stretching.
+If you put your arm against a wall and turned the chest away from it, the bicep muscle is being pulled and lengthened giving the sensation of “deep stretching”.
 The fibres of the muscle are being pulled away from each other.
-Sometimes we ask the body to do this, while the muscle is doing another job (often eccentrically contracting) and this is a recipe for problems.
+Sometimes we ask the body to do this, while the muscle is doing another job (often eccentrically contracting and supporting weight) and this is a recipe for problems.